First homebuyer e-course

 Most home loans have principal-and-interest repayments.
 With these loans, you borrow money (the principal) and repay it with interest charged on top.

 The alternative is interest-only repayments.
-Here, you delay repaying the loan principal for the first few years of the loan.
+Here, you delay repaying the loan principal for the first few years of the loan and only pay the interest charged.
 This means your repayments are much cheaper at the start.
 But they jump up sharply later because you have to repay the loan eventually.

 When you're borrowing money to build a home, you'll need a construction loan.
 These loans require repayments at different stages as construction progresses.